thumbnail image

 krystal.duarte@okstate.edu

-Krystal Duarte is a first-year graduate student working with Dr. Byrd-Craven and Dr. Krems.
+Krystal Duarte is a forth-year graduate student working with Dr. Byrd-Craven and Dr. Krems.
 She is a McNair scholar and previously worked on projects that investigated romantic infatuation and flirting behavior.
 Her current research interests are in female status and female aggression from an evolutionary perspective.

 The Oklahoma Center for Evolutionary ANalysis (OCEAN)